Seventh Grade - Social Studies

 Activity 1:

-After students have reviewed the module above, have them write an essay on a charitable event or activity they have been involved with or know about.
+Have students write an essay on a charitable event or activity they have been involved with or know about.

 Activity 2: